rmt-07-glasgow-fox/fancy-todo/server/README.md

 _Response (400 - Bad Request)_
 ```
 {
-  "message": "Due date not valid"
+    "message": [
+        "Status must filled by true/false",
+        "Title must be filled",
+        "Cannot enter a date that has passed"
+    ]
 }
 ```
 _Response (500 - Bad Request)_